 Students experiencing any IT issues with their email, Portal or Canvas Access, or network problems may call the 24/7 Help Desk.
-The number is 828.328.7350.
+The number is 828.328,7350 and the email is OIT.helpdesk@lr.edu.

-The IT Office for the Columbia Campus is located in the Yost Administration Building opposite the
+The IT Office for the Columbia Campus is located in the Yost Administration Building opposite the Security Office.

-Business Office.